 Join the Center for Racial Justice for a workshop on changemaking from the inside with Gabrielle Wyatt, part of our Racial Justice in Practice workshop series.
 Open to U-M students, faculty, staff, and community partners.
+In this virtual workshop, we will collectively visit frameworks and strategies for affecting change as institutional insiders.
+Specifically, we will discuss strategies for building and sustaining multi-generational change by exploring power, structural change, and leadership.

 Be present for the campus-wide University of Michigan Winter Commencement, where undergraduates and masters degree recipients process onto the stage, PhD candidates process across the stage, and honorary degrees are conferred.